-Your tent is now free-standing, place it in location that has enough room for the fly and stake it down through the corner rings.
+Attach all the clips to the poles.
+Your tent is now free-standing, place it in location that has enough room for the fly and stake it down through the corner loops.
 Stake the opposite corners while applying tension to smooth the floor wrinkles.
-NOTE: General purpose stakes are included but snow or sand stakes can be purchased at a Eureka! dealer.
-See fig 5 and 6.
+See fig. 6 & 7